reu/wal/README.md

 You might wonder: *Why not just use ActiveRecord callbacks for this?*

-While callbacks seem simpler, they are not guaranteed to always run.
-Depending on the methods you use to perform the changes, it can be skipped.
+And while it is hard to justify that for our simple example, ActiveRecord callbacks are not guaranteed to always run.
+Depending on the methods you use to perform the changes, they can be skipped.

-Wal ensures every single change is captured.
-Even if updates happen directly in the database and bypass Rails entirely.
+Wal ensures every single change is captured. *Even when updates happen directly in the database and bypass Rails entirely*.
 That's the main reason to use it: when you need 100% consistency.

+Usually one could resort into database triggers when full consistency is required, but running and maintaining application level code on the database tends to be painful.
+Wal let's you do the same but at the application level.

 ## Configuring the Watcher